isc-projects/bind9/bin/dnssec/dnssec-keyfromlabel.rst

    This option sets the date on which the key is to be activated.
 After that date, the key is included in the zone and used to sign it.
-If not set, and if the ``-G`` option has not been used, the default is the current date.
+If not set, and if the :option:`-G` option has not been used, the default is the current date.

 .. option:: -R date/offset